GeekTrainer/learn-vue/m09-forms-and-v-model/includes/2-forms-and-v-bind.md

 ...
 ```

+## Emit the event

+Now we need to create the method `onSubmit` to define actions that will be performed when the event occurs, but we have a new problem to address.
+You already know how to use a `prop` in a `component` to pull down data that is available in the application template for use in your component.
+We can think of the template as the "parent" component.
+Now we need to push data "up" from the child component, in this case **FoodPrefsForm.js**, to make our form data available to the parent or to other child components within our Vue application.
+We can accomplish this using `$emit`.

+We will emit our event by assigning it an event name.
+Then we add a listener for that event in our template, or in any other component that needs to receive information about this event.
+The listener can, in turn, execute another method to perform specific operations with the data it receives from our form event.

-- Create the `onSubmit` method in **FoodPrefsForm.js** for capturing form data and storing it in data properties (below the comment that reads `/* TODO: Add methods */`).
+- Create the `onSubmit` method in **FoodPrefsForm.js** for capturing form data and storing it in data properties below the comment that reads `/* TODO: Add methods */`.
   - The method will create a `foodprefanswers` object that will capture the data submitted in the form.
-  - Emit a `review-submitted` event that passes the data contained in `foodprefanswers` "up" to the HTML interface, since it exists in a `component`.
+  - Emit a `review-submitted` event that passes the data contained in `foodprefanswers` "up" to the HTML interface.
   - Clear out the form fields so the form can be re-used after the data has been transmitted.

 ```javascript